Planning Guide

 • Consider labeling valuable items (phone, mobile devices, camera, chargers, etc.) as your room mates are likely to have similar items!

-• Hair dryer and iron are furnished in each hotel room
+• Hair dryers are furnished in each hotel room

 HOW TO PACK

-You are allowed one suitcase/duffel and one small carry-on (such as a backpack), in addition to a purse:
+You are allowed one suitcase/duffel and one small carry-on (such as a backpack), in addition to a personal item:

 • SUITCASE cannot weigh more than 50 lbs. and must not be greater than 62 linear inches (length + width + height).
 Be sure to leave room/weight for any items you may purchase while on Youth Tour!